Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2021-09-16-practice-makes-perfect.md

 In order to make the Training Room work, a few systems had to be developed, notably:
 - Infinite weapon tubes that constantly generate new weapons.
-- Interactive obects that let the player choose which enemy to spawn.
+- Interactive objects that let the player choose which enemy to spawn.
 - Buttons to spawn/reset enemies.

 ![](/assets/img/posts/portfolio/dead-cells-updates/25/Training_Room_Mobs.jpg)